gokcehan/lf/doc.md

 	:  read (default)  builtin/custom command
 	$  shell           shell command
-	%  shell-pipe      shell command running with the ui !  shell-wait      shell command waiting for key press &  shell-async     shell command running asynchronously
+	%  shell-pipe      shell command running with the UI !  shell-wait      shell command waiting for a key press &  shell-async     shell command running asynchronously

-The same evaluator is used for the command line and the configuration file for read and shell commands.
+The same evaluator is used for the command line and the configuration file for reading shell commands.
 The difference is that prefixes are not necessary in the command line.
 Instead, different modes are provided to read corresponding commands.
 These modes are mapped to the prefix keys above by default.